-Certarus' CNG business primarily serves large, pipeline-stranded industrial customers with bulk fuel needs across a range of different industries, including oil and gas, mining, agriculture, asphalt production, wood and paper production and power generation for remote communities, lodgings and work camps.
+Certarus' CNG business primarily serves large, pipeline-stranded industrial customers with bulk fuel needs across a range of industries, including oil and gas, mining, agriculture, asphalt production, wood and paper production and power generation for remote communities, lodgings and work camps.

 In addition to displacing more emissions intensive fuels, Certarus' mobile equipment platform can meet the increasing need for both temporary and permanent infrastructure support.
-Certarus provides a low carbon energy solution, with a majority of its equipment being mobile.
-This allows Certarus' solutions to be deployed to address changes in demand across various markets, providing substantial flexibility.
-This flexibility is a benefit when compared to linear infrastructure, which is subject to a higher level of stranded asset risk due to its fixed location and immobile nature solutions.
-Certarus brings RNG to market through compressing, transporting and reinjecting RNG into existing sales gas pipelines.
-As RNG is a direct substitute for conventional natural gas, Certarus' fleet is currently capable of transporting either product.
+The majority of Certarus' equipment is mobile, allowing its energy solutions to be flexibly deployed to address changes in demand across various markets.
+This flexibility is a benefit when compared to linear infrastructure, which is subject to a higher level of stranded asset risk due to its fixed location and immobile nature.